rtivadar/aath0.github.io/menu/announcement.md

 *	Experience with machine learning, deep learning and/or analyzing EEG data is a big plus

 #### Application:
+If you are interested, please send one pdf-document including your CV, a brief statement of research interests, and the contact details of two referees to: Athina Tzovara, athina.tz@gmail.com.
 Applications will be accepted until the positions are filled.
-The first review of applications will begin on *15th January 2019*.
-Salary is based on Swiss regulations.

-If you are interested, please send one pdf-document including your CV, a brief statement of research interests, and the contact details of two referees to:
-Athina Tzovara, athina.tz@gmail.com .
-Informal inquiries are welcome.